PatrickChristoph/udacity_capstone/report/project_report.md

 <br><br>
 - Personal Affinities:
   - Mindset and Attitudes: The cluster is characterized by less dominant, critical and rational thinking.
 Instead, members display a more cultural, social and familial mindset with a tendency towards a less eventful orientation.

 ### Customer Prediction
-- no sign of over-/underfitting by evaluating logloss curves
-- early stopping AUC
-- AUC good, can appropriately distinguish between customers and non-customers

-## Justification

-### Customer Segmentation
-- original values preferred over PCA Loadings if available
-- used both techniques to get a sense for the intersections and to substantiate the results
-- customer profile seems coherent (no contradictions)

-### Customer Prediction